oysterhotels/mygengo/README.md

 mygengo
 =======

-Python interface to the [myGengo translation API](http://mygengo.com/api/developer-docs/), as used by [Oyster.com](http://www.oyster.com/).
+Python interface to the [myGengo / Gengo translation API](http://gengo.com/api/developer-docs/), as used by [Oyster.com](http://www.oyster.com/).

 Simple example: